PEDIATRIC SCOLIOSIS HUB

 Low-radiation imaging

 We use a low-radiation imaging system wherever possible.
-This limits the amount of radiation that your child is exposed to if X-rays will continue throughout the years to come.
+This limits the amount of radiation that your child is exposed to if X-rays continue throughout the years to come.

 A team of experienced specialists